-Stillman is accompanying Choir for All, Chamber Choir, coaching a Chamber Group and teaching Ukulele for Beginners.
+Stillman is teaching Ukulele for Beginners, Handbells, Introduction to Organ, coaching a Chamber Group and accompanying Choir for All.

 "Stillman was great.
 He is very considerate and encouraging."
 Participant, 2016 LFM camp

 "A wonderful coach both musically and personally."
 Participant, 2016 LFM camp

 A native of St. Stephen, New Brunswick, Stillman Matheson has had an interesting and varied career as an organist, conductor, church musician, and teacher.
 He was educated at Mount Allison and McGill Universities, as well as the University of Alberta, which granted him a Doctor of Music degree in 1997.
 He has been the recipient of many awards including a New Brunswick Arts Award, a University of Alberta PhD Dissertation Fellowship, and grants from the Alberta Foundation for the Arts, the Department of Foreign Affairs, and the Canada Council for the Arts.